-Cornell Health works with the Tompkins County Health Department (TCHD) and other Cornell departments and staff members to provide guidance and care for students in quarantine and isolation.
+Cornell Health works with the Tompkins County Health Department (TCHD), the Cornell COVID Concierge Team, and other Cornell departments and staff members to provide guidance and care for students in isolation and quarantine.

-The purpose of quarantine is to separate a healthy person from others while they are monitored for the possible development of COVID-19.
+Quarantine is for individuals who have not tested positive for COVID-19.
+The purpose of quarantine is to separate a healthy person from others while they are monitored for the possible development of COVID.

 If you believe you have been exposed to COVID, or have been identified as a "close contact" of someone who has tested positive ...

 - Fully vaccinated and boosted students (and those not yet eligible for a booster) do NOT need to quarantine unless they have symptoms.
 Students should wear a mask around others for 10 days after the last day of exposure, and get a COVID test on day 5.

 - Unvaccinated or partially vaccinated students should quarantine at home for 5 days from last exposure, get a COVID test on day 5, and wear a well-fitting mask for 5 additional days.